CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Course Description

-This insightful online self study course is tailored to equip professionals with the skills to effectively manage the intricate aspects of tax, bankruptcy, and financial issues.
+This online self-study CPE course is tailored to equip professionals with the skills to effectively manage the intricate aspects of tax, bankruptcy, and financial issues.
 It delves into the strategic tax implications of bankruptcy and property settlements, teaching how to handle debt cancellation and foreclosure scenarios adeptly.
 Participants will gain a thorough understanding of asset protection strategies, repossession processes, and managing bad debts.
 The course also focuses on eldercare and estate planning, providing a holistic view of financial management.
 Key topics include an in-depth analysis of the cancellation of indebtedness income inclusion rules and their exceptions under §108, along with the tax treatment of property repossession under §1038.
 By applying these concepts through practical case studies, participants will enhance their ability to make strategic decisions in complex financial situations, adding significant value to their professional roles.

 Show More